- Travel and Places

 Sightseeing in Southern California

-As a resident of Southern California, I love the almost unlimited number of cheap and free activities that are available virtually all the time.
-If you are willing to spend money on a tank of gas or bus fare, you can find plenty to do that doesn't require an admission fee or cover charge.
+As a resident of Southern California, I love the almost unlimited number of cheap and free activities which are available virtually all the time.
+If you are willing to spend money on a tank of gas or bus fare, you can find plenty of fun activities which do not require an admission fee or cover charge.
 At some locations, you may need to pay to park or you may wish to enjoy a relaxed lunch or ice cream cone.
-However, other than these nominal costs, all the attractions that are mentioned in this article are free to do in Southern California.
+However, other than these nominal costs, all the attractions mentioned in this article are free to do in Southern California.

 For example, many of the museums have free days and you will want to call them to see when they will be having their next free event.

-Keep reading to see some of the favorite choices of our family.
-I will add to this list as we find new free places to visit, too!
+Keep reading to see some of the favorite choices of our friends and family.

 (Photo of Hollywood Stars courtesy of www.morguefile.com)

-Famous Laguna Beach is Just One of the Many Wonderful Beaches that So Cal has to Offer
+Famous Laguna Beach is Just One of the Many Wonderful Beaches Southern California has to Offer

 Visit a Famous Beach